UXHERI/Cloud-Projects/CICD-Pipeline-With-AWS/README.md

 Now we need to grant CodeBuild's IAM role the permission to access CodeArtifact.
 - Head to the IAM console.
 - In the IAM console, select Roles in the left navigation menu.
-- In the roles search bar, type codebuild to filter the roles.
+- In the roles search bar, type `codebuild` to filter the roles.
-- Select the role that starts with "codebuild-nextwork-devops-cicd-service-role".
+- Select the role that starts with `codebuild-nextwork-devops-cicd-service-role`.
 This is the new service role that CodeBuild created when we set up our build project.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codebuild-updated/screenshot-86.png)

 - Select your CodeBuild service role.
-- Click on the Add permissions button.
+- Click on the **Add permissions** button.
-- Choose Attach policies.
+- Choose **Attach policies**.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codebuild-updated/screenshot-88.png)

-- In the Filter policies search bar, type "codeartifact-nextwork-consumer-policy"
+- In the Filter policies search bar, type `codeartifact-nextwork-consumer-policy`
-- Check the checkbox next to the policy named "codeartifact-nextwork-consumer-policy"
+- Check the checkbox next to the policy named `codeartifact-nextwork-consumer-policy`

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codebuild-updated/screenshot-89.png)

-- After selecting the policy, click the Add permissions button.
+- After selecting the policy, click the **Add permissions** button.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codebuild-updated/screenshot-92.png)
 ##
-- Navigate to your newly created CodeBuild project nextwork-devops-cicd.
+- Navigate to your newly created CodeBuild project **nextwork-devops-cicd**.
-- Click the Start build button.
+- Click the **Start build** button.

 ![App Screenshot](https://raw.githubusercontent.com/UXHERI/Cloud-Projects/refs/heads/main/CICD-Pipeline-With-AWS/Images/IMG20.png)

-- You should see the build status change to In progress.
+- You should see the build status change to **In progress**.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codebuild-updated/screenshot-55.png)